tsbinns/tsbinns.github.io/CV.md

           <li>&mdash;Supervisor: Dr. Antonio Gonzalez</li>
         </ul>
         <ul class="CV-desc_with_logo">
           <li>As part of my <a href="#Bachelor_Desc">Honour's project</a>, I investigated the regulation of striatal activity through computational modelling.
-My tasks involved conducting literature reviews, collecting and analysing simulated electrophysiological data using Python and NEURON, as well as writing scientific reports as part of my thesis.<br>
+My tasks involved conducting literature reviews, collecting and analysing simulated electrophysiological data using Python and NEURON, as well as writing scientific reports as part of my thesis.</li>
-          Through this placement I developed an in-depth understanding of the simulation and analysis of electrophysiological data, and I gained experience as a researcher working cohesively in an academic laboratory setting alongside fellow researchers.</li>
+          <li>Through this placement I developed an in-depth understanding of the simulation and analysis of electrophysiological data, and I gained experience as a researcher working cohesively in an academic laboratory setting alongside fellow researchers.</li>
         </ul>
     <h3 class="CV-header"><a id="CAP_Lab" class="section-ID">05/2018 - 10/2018</a></h3>
       <img class="logo" src="/assets/images/Logo-UoA.png">